karlgrieshop/Bioinformatics_Onboarding/README.md

    ```
    ssh-keygen -t ed25519 -C "your_email@uea.ac.uk"
    ```
+   - Must be the email address registered to your GitHub account.
-   - If you get an error about ed25519 not being supported, use:
+   - If you get an error about ed25519 not being supported (rare, but possible on older systems), use:
      ```
      ssh-keygen -t rsa -b 4096 -C "your_email@uea.ac.uk"
      ```
    - When prompted for a file location, press Enter to accept the default.
-   - You can set a passphrase or leave it empty.
+   - You can set a passphrase *BUT* I suggest leaving it empty (just press Enter again).

+   **Windows users:** If using Git Bash, these commands work as written.
+If using PowerShell, you may need to install OpenSSH and use slightly different commands — see [GitHub's SSH key guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 4. **List your new SSH key files:**
    ```